Australia – one of the first things that comes to mind is the incredible nature on offer.

-When most people think of Australia, one of the first things that comes to mind is the incredible nature that can be enjoyed here.
-From the dusty red outback to the tropical rainforests and white sand beaches, Australia offers outdoor experiences like few other places in the world.
-Camping in Australia can mean a lot of things to different people, but however you do it, it’s one of the best ways to enjoy Australia’s great outdoors.
-So why not hire a campervan, stay in some of Australia’s best campgrounds and really immerse yourself in nature!
+From the dusty red outback, to the tropical rainforests and white sand beaches, Australia offers outdoor experiences like few other places in the world.
+Camping in Australia can mean a lot of things to different people, but however you do it, it’s one of the best ways to enjoy the great outdoors.

-Located in Booderee National Park of Jervis Bay just 3 hours south of Sydney, Green Patch Campground is a perfect stop during your east coast campervan road trip.
-Within a beautiful and discreet natural setting, Green Patch campground is perfect for those who want to get among nature and away from the crowds.
-Jervis Bay is a renowned destination for travelers and locals alike, with some of the whitest sands and clearest waters in Australia.
-Teaming with wildlife such as kangaroos, possums, and stunning birdlife, Green Patch campground will be a highlight of your campervan road trip.
+Located in Booderee National Park – Jervis Bay (just 3 hours south of Sydney), Green Patch Campground is a perfect stop during your east coast campervan road trip.
+Within a beautiful and discrete setting, Green Patch Campground is perfect for those who want to get among nature and away from the crowds; Kangaroos, Possums and stunning birdlife all adding to a calm and serene experience.
+It’s a renowned destination for travellers and locals alike, and with some of the whitest sands and clearest waters in Australia, it’s a guaranteed highlight.

 Ayers Rock Campground is located just 15km from Uluru and is the ideal base for exploring the surrounding region.
 This campground offers a mix of powered and unpowered sites, and is fully facilitated with hot showers, a kitchen, pool, laundry and more.